 As a high school math teacher, Vigeant asked himself a simple question: How can I take the knowledge our students need and make it matter to them?
-His answer was to create KnowAtom, building its core architecture and platform alignment around the idea of making science, engineering, and math relevant.
+His answer was to create KnowAtom, building its core architecture and platform alignment around the idea of making science, engineering, and math real and personal to students.

 Vigeant has taught science, engineering, and mathematics to kindergarten through twelfth-grade students in a variety of learning environments, ranging from college prep and honors classrooms to self-contained, team-taught, and inclusion settings.
-His focus on scientific and engineering practices and their relationship to process has helped schools become leaders in science education, based on statewide assessments.
-Vigeant is a strong believer in empowering professional teachers and has created Professional Learning Community models for large urban districts.
+His focus on scientific and engineering practices and their relationship to the learning process has helped schools become leaders in science education, based on statewide assessment data.
+Vigeant is a strong believer in empowering professional teachers and has created Professional Learning Community models designed to empower change at the classroom level across large urban districts.

 Vigeant’s achievements have been recognized by the American Federation of Teachers’ publication, The Advocate, in which he was profiled as an up-and-coming educational innovator.
 He is a presenter at the National Science Teachers Association National Conference, Massachusetts Association of Science Teachers, and Massachusetts Technology Education/Engineering Collaborative.

-Vigeant serves as President of STEM Synergy, an international NGO and U.S registered 501(c)3 coordinating over $25MM in STEM education investments in Africa.
-He is a regular contributor to the STEM Education Workgroup for the Clinton Global Initiative America and serves on several STEM-related boards focused on creating opportunities for students and teachers of traditionally underserved communities.
+Vigeant served as founding President of STEM Power, Inc. (formerly called STEM Synergy, Inc.) an international NGO and U.S registered 501(c)3 coordinating and restructuring over $25MM in STEM education investments across East Africa.
+He has been a regular contributor to STEM Education Workgroups including the Clinton Global Initiative and currently serves as a strategic advisor to the School of Education at Gordon College.

 Science provides a great venue to try out ideas and not be threatened when things don’t work as first expected.
 A great part of the learning experience comes from the opportunity to re-visit and re-think anticipated outcomes and results.”